Collect Catalogue

 Tim Rawlinson

-Tim Rawlinson studied Ceramics and Glass at Buckinghamshire New University, having previously studied Architecture at Brighton University.
-Graduating in 2011, he exhibited his degree work at New Designers.
-Here, he met Peter Layton for the first time and was subsequently invited to London Glassblowing for work experience.
-He has been an invaluable member of the team, setting up and managing the cold studio.
-Over the past few years Tim has established himself internationally as a leading glass artist.
+Tim Rawlinson studied Architecture at Brighton University before discovering his true calling in Ceramics and Glass at Buckinghamshire New University.
+Graduating in 2011, he exhibited his degree work at New Designers, where he met Peter Layton and was subsequently invited to London Glassblowing for work experience.
+He has been an invaluable member of the team ever since, setting up and managing the cold studio, and has established himself internationally as a leading glass artist.
+As the next generation of London Glassblowing, Tim carries the studio's vision forward - a natural continuation of the legacy Peter has spent five decades building.

 Anthony Scala